kant/mobicon/readme.md

 Type: `string`<br>
 Default: `white`

-[Color](http://www.graphicsmagick.org/GraphicsMagick.html#details-fill) of the icon background if the icon is transparant.
+[Color](http://www.graphicsmagick.org/GraphicsMagick.html#details-fill) of the icon background if the icon is transparent.

 ##### contentRatio